idiocc/http/README.md

 🦅  Executed 4 tests: 1 error.
 ```
 </td></tr>
-<tr><td>We expect the last test to fail because in the assertion method we specified that the user name should be different from the one that was passed in the options to the middleware.
+<tr><td>We expected the last test to fail because in the assertion method we specified that the user name should be different from the one that was passed in the options to the middleware.
 Other tests pass because there were no errors in the assertion middleware.
-It is always required to call <code>assert</code> on the context instance, because simply requesting data with <code>get</code> will not throw anything even if the status code was not 200.</td></tr>
+It is always required to call <code>assert</code> on the context instance, because simply requesting data with <code>get</code> will not throw anything even if the status code was not <em>200</em>.</td></tr>
 </table>

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/3.svg?sanitize=true" width="25"></a></p>

 ### `startPlain(`<br/>&nbsp;&nbsp;`fn: (req: IncomingMessage, res: ServerResponse),`<br/>&nbsp;&nbsp;`secure: boolean=,`<br/>`): Tester`

-Starts the server without wrapping the listener in handler that would set status `200` on success and status `500` on error, and automatically finish the request.
-This means that the listener must manually do those things.
+Starts the server without wrapping the listener in the handler that would set status `200` on success and status `500` on error, and automatically finish the request.
+This means that the listener must manually do these things.
 Any uncaught error will result in run-time errors which will be caught by _Zoroaster_'s error handling mechanism outside of the test scope, but ideally they should be dealt with by the developer.
-If the middleware did not end the request, the test will timeout and the request will be destroyed by the context.
+If the middleware did not end the request, the test will timeout and the connection will be destroyed by the context to close the request.

 <table>
 <tr><th>Plain Listener Testing</th><th>Wrapper Listener Testing</th></tr>